WHAT IS THE DEADLINE FOR GRIEVING MY TENTATIVE ASSESSMENT WITH THE ASSESSMENT REVIEW COMMISSION (ARC)?

 New York State and Nassau County process property tax exemptions.
 Many of the STAR exemptions are now handled by the State.
 Please contact New York State first regarding the status of your exemptions at (518) 457-2036.
 The deadline for filing an exemption request/renewal for the October 2020 school tax bill was January 2, 2020.
 For the October 2021 school tax bill, applications are due by January 4, 2021.

 For information about exemptions, please visit the website www.tax.ny.gov/pit/property/exemption/index.htm.

-IF MY FAIR MARKET VALUE DOUBLES, WILL MY TAXES DOUBLE?
+IF MY FAIR MARKET VALUE INCREASES, WILL MY TAXES INCREASE?

-No. The increase in fair market value is only one factor that could bring about changes in the amount of taxes you pay.
-Changes in levy and changes in your neighbors’ fair market values will also impact taxes.
-You can look up your tax impact notice on LRV in the corresponding tab.
+Not necessarily.
+An increase in fair market value is only one factor that could bring about changes in the amount of taxes you pay.
+Changes in local budget levies, tax exemptions, and changes in your neighbors’ fair market values can also impact your share of the local tax burden.

 HOW HAS THE COUNTY DETERMINED MY TENTATIVE ASSESSMENT?

 Under New York State law, the County elected to represent assessments as a percentage of market value using a uniform level of assessment.

 The County has determined your tentative assessment by multiplying your market value by the uniform level of assessment of .10% for class one properties and 1% for classes two, three and four properties.

 WHAT ARE THE PROPERTY CLASSES ON THE COUNTY ASSESSMENT ROLL?